robynlm/aurel/docs/index.rst

 it can be of numerical relativity simulation data, or an array generated from an analytical expression.

-Assumptions are made for other core quantities, if these are not valid they should be overwritten at this point, see :ref:`assumed_quantities`.

 With everything defined, you can call any entity listed in the :ref:`descriptions_list` list.
 Just call it as: